twitter/rezolus/docs/METRICS.md

 as details on their source and meaning.
 Metrics below may typically be followed
 by:
 * `/count` - the value of the counter
-* `/histogram/(percentile)` - a percentile of a counter's secondly rate or the percentile taken from a distribution
+* `/histogram/(percentile)` - a percentile of a counter's secondly rate, a gauge's instantaneous readings, or the percentile taken from a distribution
-* `/maximum/value` - the maximum of a counter's secondly rate or the maximum value taken from a distribution
-* `/maximum/offset_ms` - the offset into the minute at which the maximum occurred

 Sampler configurations will refer to the metrics according to their basenames as used in the descriptions below.

+**Note:** summary metrics taken from underlying distributions use a significant figure preserving histogram binning.
+This means that the reported values will be rounded up to the highest value that still preserves that number of leading digits.
+Currently, this is fixed at 2 significant figures to help maintain a low memory footprint.
+This means, you may see a percentile like 10999, which implies the true value is somewhere between 10000 and 10999 (inclusive).

+Summary metrics for counters and gauges use a different strategy for percentile calculation, as we can hold the number of samples to calculate an exact percentile in memory.

 ## CPU